Choose a hue.

-For instance, if your mutt spends most of his time adventuring on the trails in forests where hunters are present, the safest bet is an orange collar.
+For instance, if your mutt spends most of his time adventuring on the trails in forests where hunters are present, the safest bet is a bright collar, like our Honey option.
 This punchy hue is the universal symbol for “don’t shoot!,” and it looks fetching with most coats.

 Social pups who spend a lot of time at dog parks or daycare can benefit from having a uniquely-hued collar so their humans can easily pick them out of a crowd.
-Try the Lifetime Collar in teal or green to set your canine apart from the masses.
-For the pup who is an escape artist, a distinctive collar can be an identifying characteristic within your community; the black lab with a cobalt neckpiece is much easier to recognize and report than the one wearing fading into the scenery with a black collar.
+Try the Lifetime Collar in Glacier or Honey to set your canine apart from the masses.
+For the pup who is an escape artist, a distinctive collar can be an identifying characteristic within your community; the black lab with a bright collar is much easier to recognize and report than the one wearing fading into the scenery with a black collar.

 Tip: inspire the APC community with your color combos - tag us on Instagram @atlaspetcompany and #apcdog to share your pup’s unique style.

 Of course, you don’t need color theory to tell you what collar to buy; the most important consideration of all is whatever hue you love best.
 As long as your dog is safely identified, have fun and get as creative with his wardrobe as you’d like.

 You may have heard the general wisdom: a dog’s collar should fit securely, yet allow you to slide two fingers between the material and your pup’s neck.
 The Lifetime Collar is a different beast, though - because the size is fixed and there’s no buckle, it should fit a bit more loosely to slip over your dog’s head.
 Forget the two-finger rule - you’ll know that our collar fits if you can glide it past your pet’s ears without a struggle.